Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-freeze-header.md

 1. Open the project in your code editor.
 2. Open the file index.html.
-3. Just below the `div` that contains the `create-chart` button, add the following markup:
+3. Below the `div` that contains the `create-chart` button, add the following markup:

     ```html
     <div class="padding">